askarikzm/wifihello/scripts/README.md

-# WANCOM Access Tracking Scripts
+# NetAxis Access Tracking Scripts

-These scripts help you monitor visitor activity, logins, and API usage on your WANCOM ISP platform.
+These scripts help you monitor visitor activity, logins, and API usage on your NetAxis ISP platform.

 ## 📊 Available Scripts